Web Address & Subdomain Guide

 Requesting a subdomain or vanity URL

-Subdomains can be created for select websites related to Washington University.
+Subdomains can be created for select websites related to WashU.
 Whether or not a site is permitted to have its own subdomain is subject to the discretion of University Marketing & Communications and WashU Medicine Marketing & Communications and cannot be guaranteed.

 The subdomain guidelines below promote consistency and clarity amongst WashU Medicine site URLs.
 Please follow these guidelines when requesting a new subdomain.